xunne899/tgc-18-project-2-react/README.md

 ### 2.3 Structure

-User are able to access to various applications through the navigation bar.
+Users are able to access to various applications through the navigation bar.
 The image below shows a flowchart of how different features can be accessed.

 <br>